What to Know About Tax Lien Certificates

 The homeowner has a certain amount of time to redeem the debt and pay what's owed.
 Again, this depends on the state in question, but the redemption period may range from six to 36 months.
 If the owner doesn't pay the taxes and interest due within the redemption window, you would technically have the right to foreclose on the property.

 There are several points that make tax lien certificates an attractive investment.
 First, these investments often have a low threshold for buying in.
 You may be able to purchase tax lien certificates at auction with just a few hundred dollars.
 That's a smaller outlay of capital compared to certain mutual funds, which may have a $5,000 or $10,000 minimum to buy shares.

-Perhaps, more importantly, form an investment perspective is the opportunity to earn a consistent rate of return.
+Perhaps, more importantly, from an investment perspective is the opportunity to earn a consistent rate of return.
 With stocks and mutual funds, returns are determined by movements in the market.
 With tax lien certificates, returns are shaped by the interest rate that's paid to you.
 If you hold a tax lien certificate in a state with a higher maximum interest rate, your investment could yield a substantial payoff.

 Tax Lien Certificates Aren't Risk-Free

 Like any other investment, tax lien certificates do carry certain risks.
 One big one to watch out for is buying tax lien certificates for properties whose market value is less than the amount of taxes due.
 In that scenario, the homeowner may not have much motivation to pay.

 There's also the inherent risk that the homeowner won't redeem the property, regardless of its value.
 A foreclosure could allow you to take ownership of the property but the legal fees can be expensive.
 You may also face additional costs to repair or rehab the home once you take ownership.
 Foreclosing can also be problematic if there are other liens or claims in place that need to be cleared before you can assume the title.